50 Affordable Family Vacation Ideas That All Ages Will Love

 Riviera Maya, Mexico

-Ready for a quick jaunt out of the States?
+Why you’ll love it: Ready for a quick jaunt out of the States?
 Riviera Maya on the Yucatán Peninsula is calling your name.
-You’ll find a string of stellar resorts like the Hard Rock Hotel that offer easy access to a bevy of water sports, waterparks, and pools, not to mention day trips to cenote swimming holes, Mayan sites like Tulum and Chichén Itzá, and miles of gorgeous sandy beaches.
+You’ll find a string of stellar all-inclusive Mexican resorts with easy access to a bevy of water sports, water parks and pools, not to mention day trips to cenote swimming holes, Mayan sites and the pyramid of Chichén Itzá, plus miles of gorgeous sandy beaches.
 And let’s not forget the beverages with the cutesy umbrellas.
-Even better, many of the hotels here are both all-inclusive and family-friendly.
+Even better, many of the hotels here are family-friendly.

 Zen Rial/Getty Images